Penicillin VK Side Effects

 Applies to penicillin: capsule, powder for solution, powder for suspension, solution, suspension, syrup, tablet, tablet for suspension, tablet chewable, tablet extended release

-Along with its needed effects, penicillin (the active ingredient contained in Penicillin VK) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, penicillin (the active ingredient contained in Penicillin VK) may cause unwanted side effects that require medical attention.

 Stop taking penicillin and get emergency help immediately if any of the following effects occur:Less common